puutaro/CommandClick/README.md

 <br>
 <br>

+Are you satisfied with existing web browsers life ?
 `CommandClick` is android browser powered by ubuntu without root access and termux.
 <br>
 <br>
 <br>
-This is "fullend" browser from backend + frontend.
+`CommandClick` has been developing to overcome question about existing browsers.
 <br>
 <br>
 <br>

-`CommandClick` provide you with new browser world.
+Welcome to the new browser era

 <br>
 <br>